codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 {% endraw %}
 {% endhighlight %}

 In the example above you can see the `MyAppDockerImage` variable that denotes a Docker image created dynamically within this single pipeline.
 In the second step we use it as a Docker context in order to run unit tests.
+See also the [unit testing example app]({{site.baseurl}}/docs/yaml-examples/examples/run-unit-tests/).

 ## GitHub Release Variables